daxpedda/sentry-contrib-native/README.md

 platform and feature support details there, this crate doesn't do anything fancy, so we mostly rely on `sentry-native` for support.

+Only the default backend is tested in the CI.

 ## Build

 This crate relies on